medavidallsop/pb4wp/README.md

 # Recommendations

-Consider the following recommendations for your plugin:
+Consider the following recommendations when developing your plugin:

-- Use a PHP Scoper like [WPify Scoper](https://github.com/wpify/scoper) if using non-dev composer dependencies.
-- Use [GitHub actions](https://github.com/features/actions) to perform checks on code using phpcs:check and prettier:check
+- [GitHub actions](https://github.com/features/actions) to perform checks on code.
-- Use [Lefthook](https://lefthook.dev) to check code before it is committed
+- [Lefthook](https://lefthook.dev) to check code before it is committed.
+- [PHPUnit](https://phpunit.de) to add unit tests.
+- [WPify Scoper](https://github.com/wpify/scoper) if using non-dev composer dependencies.

 # Contribute